telefonicaid/thinkingcity/docs/topics/bigdata_streaming_mongodb.md

 # Conclusion
 The transition from Hadoop to MongoDB streamlines Big Data processing and reduces infrastructure complexity.
 MongoDB’s aggregation pipeline, together with Python integrations, allows for real-time analysis, simpler deployments, and faster development cycles.
-By replacing Hadoop and Hue with MongoDB and modern Python-based workflows, the IoT platform achieves greater scalability, maintainability, and performance in its Big Data module.
+By replacing Hadoop and Hue with MongoDB and modern Python-based workflows, the ThinkingCity Platform achieves greater scalability, maintainability, and performance in its Big Data module.